razor-x/eve-overview/README.md

 and **remove all files and folders except the `.git` directory**.

-Then, make an initial commit with only `index.html`, push it, and make sure goes live online.
+Then, make an initial commit with only `index.html`, push it, and make sure it goes live online.

 ````bash
 $ git add --all